AudreyChampeau/supermarket-optimization/README.md

 Which means that the number "3" is taken into account for two different sets.

+2) The number of possible sets can be huge (10+ millions), therefore the maximum size of the sets has a default value of 5.
+The user can increase this value (optional argument) but may need to increase the available memory to avoid an error.

-2) It is assumed that the elements in the rows are sorted.
+3) It is assumed that the elements in the rows are sorted.
 If it is not the case, the option --needs_sorting must be used.
 Assuming that the rows are sorted instead of verifying it saves time.

 ### Files ###